theomeli/WaterSupply-Demo/README.md

 # WaterSupply-Demo
-A demo project using hibernate framework and JSF
+A demo project using hibernate framework and JavaServer Faces (JSF)

 - Each municipality of a country writes down the needs of its citizens in drinking water, delimiting the water supply zones (WSZ).
 Each municipality can contain many WSZs.